cboettig/ews-review/manuscript.md

 insignificant, so warning signals which detect such transitions may be effective "false positives".

 CSD precedes several types of these non-catastrophic bifurcations.
 In the subcritical form of a Hopf bifurcation, a system transitions from a stable equilibrium to a stable cycle.
-This bifurcation occurs in classical predator-prey systems [@May1972] and has been observed in experimental systems [@Drake2010; @Carpenter2011; @Veraart2011; @Dai2012;
+This bifurcation occurs in classical predator-prey systems [@May1972] and has been observed in experimental systems [@Drake2010; @Carpenter2011; @Veraart2011; @Dai2012; @Wang2012].
-@Wang2012].
 As a control parameter approaches the critical threshold, the system's dominant eigenvalue approaches zero and thus exhibits CSD [@Chisholm2009; @Kefi2012].
 However, the mean value of the equilibrium does not change dramatically, and the transition from stable equilibrium to cycles is gradual as the cycle sizes grow from zero at the threshold value.
 In the presence of stochasticity, system behavior may be observed on either side of the threshold may be indistinguishable.

 ![Figure 3: A system where critical slowing down is observed without a critical threshold, from @Kefi2012.
 In this model, prey have logistic growth and are subject to predation with a Type III functional response, but there is no bifurcation.
 Instead, average prey population exhibits a smooth response to increased predation.
 Left: The population level as a function of predation rate.
 Middle: Variance of the prey population level.
 Note that it increases during the transition, despite no bifurcation.
 Right: Lag-1 Autocorrelation in prey population dynamics as predation rate increases.
-Note that it, too, increases despite the lack of a bifurcation](kefi-fig.png)
+Note that it, too, increases despite the lack of a bifurcation]

 The system's eigenvalue also passes through zero in the case of the transcritical bifurcation.
 The transcritical is a degenerate case of the the